 Retirees do not need to distribute (withdraw) money from their Roth IRA account during their lifetime, which allows those funds to retain their tax-free status throughout retirement, a major perk.
 And, if they never need the money in their account, it can be passed along to their spouse or heirs when they die.
 1 Take note that the ability for certain non-spouse beneficiaries who inherit an IRA can stretch their required minimum withdrawals out over their own life expectancies, and thus permit those dollars to generate tax-free earnings longer, no longer exists under recent legislation (with some exceptions).
 But a handful of strategies still exist that may help your heirs maximize the financial legacy you leave behind.
 2 (Learn more: Stretch IRA?
 Four possible alternatives).

-By contrast, the IRS requires individuals to begin taking minimum distributions from qualified retirement plans, like a 401(k), in the year in which they turn 73 (72 if you reached age 72 in 2022 or earlier), and are no longer working, whether or not they need the money.
+By contrast, the IRS requires individuals to begin taking minimum distributions from qualified retirement plans, like a 401(k), in the year in which they turn 73, and are no longer working, whether or not they need the money.
 (The government figures it has waited long enough to collect on all those unpaid taxes).
-If you turned 72 in 2022 or earlier, you will need to continue to take RMDs as scheduled.
-There used to be a hefty 50 percent penalty for failure to take required minimum distributions (RMDs), but SECURE 2.00 reduced the penalty to 25 percent of the amount not withdrawn, with the possibility of reducing it to 10 percent if the mistake is corrected in a timely manner.
+There used to be a hefty 50 percent penalty for failure to take required minimum distributions (RMDs), but SECURE 2.0 reduced the penalty to 25 percent of the amount not withdrawn, with the possibility of reducing it to 10 percent if the mistake is corrected in a timely manner.
 (Related: Retirement rule changes coming in 2023).

 “Uncle Sam is very patient; he gives you a little deduction today in exchange for thousands of dollars in taxes down the road,” said Coutu.